Weligama, Sri Lanka

 Meet our specialists

-Call us on 6469186980 to start planning your vacation to Taprobane Island
+To start planning your vacation to Taprobane Island

 Taprobane was built in the 1920s by Count de Mauny-Talyande in a neo Palladian style and played host to numerous royal guests, writers and politicians over the years.
 It is set just 100m from the shores of Weligama Bay and is only accessible to guests by wading through the knee-deep water or on an elephant or sedan chair!